khumbulani9/Test-Driven-Development-Team-Profile-Generator/README.md

 ## Description of the Assignment

-This project is known as Test-Driven Development Team Profile Generator designed to make it more accessible and much quicker to process and create a team's profile.
+This project is known as a Test-Driven Development Team Profile Generator, designed to make it more accessible and much quicker to process and create a team profile.
 It employs object-oriented programming (OOP) principles and interactive command-line prompts to collect information about team members and generate an HTML file for easy visualization.
 The primary technologies and tools used in this project include: JavaScript (JS), Node.js, Inquirer.js and Jest.

 ## Live Screen Recording of Application Functionality